mok0/mmcifbuddy/README.md

-# Python Module to Read and Parse PDBx/mmCIF files
+# Mmcifbuddy - A Python Module to Read and Parse PDBx/mmCIF files

-`Mmcifreader` is a light weigth and very fast Python module for reading of files in the [PDBx/mmCIF][1] format
+`Mmcifbuddy` is a lightweigth, easy to use and very fast Python module for reading of files in the [PDBx/mmCIF][1] format

 that is standard in macromolecular crystallography and structural biology.